makman568/algofun/pq/traffic/consensus_traffic.md

 The collected data, analyzed with the newly added granularity, provides a more precise picture of the consensus dynamics and corrects a key hypothesis from the original analysis.

 As predicted in Part II, the observed *on-time* message counts are statistically lower than the theoretical maximums due to protocol optimizations.
-The table below uses the empirical data from the `consensus_messages.csv` file, which supersedes the older data used in the original version of this paper.
+The table below uses the empirical data from `consensus_messages-20251124.csv`, which supersedes the older data used in the original version of this paper.

 | Phase       | Theoretical Expectation (Unique Voters) | Observed On-Time Votes (Empirical Range) | Consistent with Threshold Termination? |
 |-------------|-----------------------------------------|------------------------------------------|----------------------------------------|